About Afribol & The Afribol Company

 The Afribol Story

-So it was that the afribol was born in 2013, taking the Netherlands by storm in 2016 when it first debuted on the market in the country's biggest super market.
-In one single evening 14000 of the bolls flew off the shelves of the Albert Heijn to-go stores across the country.
-Within 14 days all 23000 afribols that had been produced were sold out.
-So deliriously delicious were those coconut covered, rumtastic chilli hot bolls that repeat buyers would rush from store to store looking for more!
+So it was that the Afribol was born in 2013, taking the Netherlands by storm in 2016 when it first debuted on the market in the country's biggest supermarket.
+In one single evening, 14,000 of the balls flew off the shelves of the Albert Heijn to-go stores across the country.
+Within 14 days, all 23,000 Afribols that had been produced were sold out.
+So deliriously delicious were those coconut-covered, rum-tastic chili hot balls that repeat buyers would rush from store to store looking for more!

 The pause and the come-back

-To realise our mission, we created an insurance fund called the Birthaidfund, through which we could directly reach women in need.
-We were fortunate to work with an award-winning medical organization in Cameroon called Gifted Mom.
-To utilise the monies raised, we also had to set up a foundation in the Netherlands: Stichting Good Food Great Cause.
-It is for the work that started being done through these organs that we became a nominee for the Albert Schweitzer Prijs in 2018.
+To realize our mission, we created a Dutch Impact foundation (Stichting Good Food Great Cause) to manage the mission's activities, and an insurance fund called the Birthaidfund to directly pay the medical bills of women in need to medical facilities.
+We were privileged to partner with an award-winning medical organization in Cameroon called Gifted Mom.
+It was as a result of the work that started being done through these organizations that we became a nominee for the Albert Schweitzer Prize in 2018.
 See more on our impact page.

-Five years after a covid and health break took the afribol out of the stores, the snackalicious treat is back.
+Six years after a COVID outbreak brought a pause to the momentum, the snack-alicious treat is back.
 It is back with its mission to help in the fight against maternal deaths.
-This time, however, it is no longer Barbara's fight for a just world - or the fight of her son Bengyella who co-founded the Afribol Company in 2016/2017 and drove its phenomenal market success and dominance.
+This time, however, it is no longer Barbara's fight for a just world—or the fight of her son Bengyella, who co-founded the Afribol Company in 2016/2017 and drove its phenomenal market success and dominance.
 This time, it is also the mission of Eliane (the new Afribol Company COO) and the mission of everyone else who believes that a more just world is possible in the process of enjoyment.

 Contact us any time